Art and culture of Karnataka

-The traditional folk arts are major theatrical forms of coastal Karnataka.
-Contemporary theatre culture in Karnataka is one of the most vibrant in India with organizations like Ninasam, Ranga Shankara and Rang on foundations laid down by the Gubbi Veeranna Nataka Company.
-Veeragase, Kamsale and Dollu Kunitha are popular dance forms.
+The traditional folk arts are major theatrical forms in coastal Karnataka.
+Contemporary theatre culture in Karnataka is one of the most vibrant in India, with organizations like Ninasam, Ranga Shankara, and Rangayana on foundations laid by the Gubbi Veeranna Nataka Company.
+Veeragase, Kamsale, and Dollu Kunitha are popular dance forms.
 Bharatanatya also enjoys wide patronage in Karnataka.

 Music

-Karnataka is the only Indian state where c singers flourish.
 North Karnataka is predominantly famous for Hindustani music and South Karnataka is well known for Carnatic music.

 Carnatic music

 With the rise of Vaishnavism and the Haridasa movement came Karnataka composers like Purandaradasa, whose Kannada language works were lucid, devotional and cultural and hence appealing to the masses.
 Other haridasas of medieval times were Kanakadasa, Vyasatirtha, Jayatirtha, Sripadaraya, Vadirajatirtha etc., who composed several devara nama.
 One of the earliest and prominent composers in South India was the saint, and wandering bard of yore Purandara Dasa.
 Though historians claim Purandara Dasa composed 75,000 - 475,000 songs in Sanskrit and Kannada, only a few hundred of them are known today.
 He was a source of inspiration to the later composers like Tyagaraja.
 Owing to his contribution to the Carnatic Music he is referred to as the Father of Carnatic Music (Karnataka Sangeeta Pitamaha).

 Purandaradasa codified and consolidated the teaching of Carnatic music by evolving several steps like sarali, jantai(Janti), thattu varisai (Thattu Varise), alankara and geetham (geethe) and laid down a framework for imparting formal training in this art form.
 Later in the 17th and 18th centuries, the haridasa movement would once again contribute to music in Karnataka in the form of haridasas such as Vijaya Dasa, Gopaladasa, Jagannathadasa who are just a few among a vast galaxy of devotional saints.